raycoarana/roborouter/README.md

 RoboRouter is a little utility library to manage your start-up activities in a efficient and easy way.
-A typical application have a Walkthrough activity and/or a Login activity that are shown to the user only on time, so why adding code in your Main activity to manage this over and over again?
+A typical application have a Walkthrough activity and/or a Login activity that are shown to the user only one time, so why adding code in your Main activity to manage this over and over again?

-Prevent filling your Main activity with code to protect the initialize of the application when for the first case.
+Prevent filling your Main activity with code to protect the initialize of the application for the first start-up.
 Prevent the creation of Singletons, inject of views or any component that the user will not see until he look at the Walkthrough and/or login in your app.

 How to use it?
 --------------

 The first step is to add create your activities, add it to the AndroidManifest.xml and make Login and Main activities disabled by default.
-It's important that all three of your activities (or two if your app doesn't have a walkthrough or login) have the launcher intent filter.
+It's important that all three activities (or two if your app doesn't have a walkthrough or login) have the launcher intent filter.

 ```xml